I want to make sound in my browser. My main excuse is the synestizer project.

 - There’s no white noise generator!
 Here’s a pseudo-white-noise-generation-workaround

-- The master specification for the WebAudioAPI is not very readable, but stil the only documentation for some points.
+- The master specification for the WebAudioAPI is not notably readable, but still the only documentation for some points.

 - the HTML5rocks tutorial

 - Creativejs webaudio howto

 Web Audio libraries